CarlosRios/sortable-posts/README.md

 ```

 ## Recent Changes

+### 1.1.1
+ - fix issue with sortable posts looking for assets in the wrong folder.
+ - update docblocks

+### 1.1
+ - remove using WP_REST_Controller class because it was not included in 4.4

+### 1.0
+ - add sortable taxonomies with the help of the WordPress 4.4 term metadata improvements.
+ - updated plugin to use REST API to power its ajax.
+ - visual modifications to the post edit screen.
+ - added an alert message when the sort update succeeds or fails.
+ - initial commit for plugin version

 ### 1.0
  - add sortable taxonomies with the help of the WordPress 4.4 term metadata improvements.